jkugiyama/jkugiyama.github.io/essays/questions.md

 }
 ```

 Overall, this is a well built question that has the potential to be asked by other programmers learning java.
 The user provided their own code, their output, and their expected output.
-By providing these three things, it can help others to better understand the needs for the code and how to provide answers and solutions to the code.
+By providing these three things, it can help others to better understand the needs for the code and how to provide helpful answers and solutions to the code.

 ```
 Answer: Your code does not work because you create a new Scanner object in every recursive call.